rvnash/qmk_firmware/keyboards/rvnash/richkbd/keymaps/default/readme.md

 [Click here](miry.md) to see a visual representation of all of the layers in this mode.

+Note that the first and last columns don't have anything to do in this mode, ase the modifiers are all on the home-row.
+I put a couple of common Mac keyboard shortcuts to change the workspace, but there are essentially six unassigned keys to do what you like with.

 ### Standard Mode (crkbd Like)

 This is a fairly standard way of laying out 42 keys.